-Almost nothing has been published in academic journals on the effectiveness of hypnotherapy via video calling.
-This of course means nothing.
-Gravity existed long before Newton formally described it.
-What we do know is that successful hypnotherapy treatments have been conducted via Skype (Sidman 2015).
-Sadly, this just confirms what I already knew, that hypnotherapy by Skype can work.
+Until this year almost nothing has been published in academic journals on the effectiveness of hypnotherapy via video call.
+This of course means little, gravity existed long before Newton formally described it.
+What we did know is that successful hypnotherapy treatments have been conducted via Skype (Sidman 2015) which confirmed what I already knew, that hypnotherapy by Skype can work.
 What I want to really know is how good that therapy is?

 It seems that online therapy does work.
 But, not necessarily as well as in-person therapy.
-Time and evidence may prove otherwise but currently I would recommend that therapy by video calling is used only when in-person sessions are not practical.
-Practical reasons may include cost, time and travel issues and clients.
-Skype sessions may be particular good for clients in remote areas, or who are disabled for whom such therapy may otherwise be impractical.
-There may even be an argument for clients in high cost areas (The US) using skype therapists in other, less expensive, parts of the world or there own country, if therapy would otherwise be prohibitively expensive.
+I would recommend that therapy by video calling is used only when in-person sessions are not practical.
+Practical reasons may include cost, time and issues of mobility.
+Skype sessions may be good for clients in remote areas, or who are disabled for whom such therapy may otherwise be impractical.
+There may even be an argument for clients in high cost areas (The US) using skype therapists in other, less expensive, areas, if therapy would otherwise be prohibitively expensive.
 Another possible time is when supporting an existing (in-person) therapeutic relationship who moves away or is out of the country working.

 Bouchard, S., Paquin, B., Payeur, R., Allard, M., Rivard, V., Fournier, T., … & Lapierre, J. (2004).
 Delivering cognitive-behavior therapy for panic disorder with agoraphobia in videoconference.
 Telemedicine Journal and E-health, 10(1), 13-25.